TonySpegel/theme-switch/README.md

 ## Editing

-If you use VS Code, we highly recommend the [lit-plugin extension](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin), which enables some extremely useful features for lit-html templates:
+If you use VS Code, it is highly recommend to have the [lit-plugin extension](https://marketplace.visualstudio.com/items?itemName=runem.lit-plugin) installed, which enables some extremely useful features for lit-html templates:

 - Syntax highlighting
 - Type-checking